 PHASES OF CARE

-hat type of Chiropractic Care is best for me?
+hat approach to chiropractic care is best for me?

 Most patients start going to a chiropractor to get pain relief for conditions such as neck pain, back pain or headaches.

-Once your chiropractor has found the cause of your problems if applicable they will give you the option of two distinct treatment approaches to choose from:
+Once your chiropractor has found the cause of your problems if they believe that chiropractic care can help you they will discuss with you two distinct treatment approaches:

 We understand that everyone’s needs are unique and indeed can change over time.
 That is why we discuss with you these different approaches to care and help you choose which is best for you with your current circumstances.
 We will support you in whatever type of care you decide is best suited to you.

 Stiffness, low back pain or sciatica can be treated by

 chiropractic care.
 Make an appointment today